 The gallbladder is a sac-like structure located under the right lobe of the liver.
 It is attached to the common bile duct via the cystic duct.
 The gallbladder can store bile when the bile is not needed, and can squeeze bile into the bile duct and intestine for digestion when a person eats larger ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- What fruits or vegetables are good for the gall bladder?
+- What are the symptoms of gall bladder?

-- What happens if i lift a week after gall bladder surgery?
+- What if my gall bladder ruptures?

 - Talk to a hepatologist online for free